 At this stage, they were all Triumph-derived (so the Dolomite 1500 overhead-valve for the entry-level, a 1.7-litre version of the slant-four, and the TR7 engine and Dolomite Sprint engines).
 As we’ll see, that became a moveable feast as the British Leyland rationalisation programme, post-Ryder Report, began to take hold.

-According to Triumph SD2 product planning document (above), sales would have been modest, but presumable highly profitable.
+According to Triumph SD2 product planning document (below), sales would have been modest, but presumably highly profitable.
 Anticipated volumes for 1979/80 would have been 83,000 per year, with the car being offered across Europe (except Sweden), and all BL’s overseas markets, aside from Australia, New Zealand and South Africa, which all offered their own locally-produced alternatives.

 Promising early tests fuel optimism

-The development programme had been capped with a £20 million limit, which resulted in the limited range, and reliance on carry-over parts, and the new platform would be used elsewhere in the Rover-Triumph model line-up.
-Other problems concerned the cost of the gearbox/axle assemblies and whether they could be shared with the ADO77 project,which was being drawn up at the same time in Longbridge.
+The development programme had been capped with a £20 million limit, which resulted in the limited range and a reliance on carry-over parts, while the new platform would be used elsewhere in the Rover Triumph model line-up.
+Other problems concerned the cost of the gearbox/axle assemblies and whether they could be shared with the ADO77 project, which was being drawn up at the same time in Longbridge.

 Management nervousness over the SD2’s chances of success was echoed within several internal documents that pointed to its production cost being too expensive to make a profitable return.
 They also made several unfavourable comparisons with the Audi 80 and Opel Ascona, which led to another examination of how further costs could be taken out of the SD2.